 4. While Morris is asking for perfection, he also clearly asks to see some asses wiggling.
 At no point during this scene, do these girls wiggle their asses.
 They clearly can’t take direction.

 3. It’s filled with puzzling moments like this one: Morris points his pimp cane at his band and warns the girls that they are going to make his boys look bad.
 But does Morris really care about “his boys”?
-He let’s them languish all day in a warehouse that looks like it was decorated by Prince’s mom, watching girls in tight shoes not wiggle their asses and miss the same dance steps over and over.
+He lets them languish all day in a warehouse that looks like it was decorated by Prince’s mom, watching girls in tight shoes not wiggle their asses and miss the same dance steps over and over.
 Why didn’t he just use a tape?
 We know they had the technology.
 Unless of course, Morris was paying them by the hour.
-I get the idea that Morris paid well.
+I’m not sure why, but I get the idea that Morris paid well.

-2. Re-watch the beginning of this scene.
+2. Re-watch the movie so you can see the beginning of this scene.
 Just do it, you’ll thank me.
-This time, watch Jerome.
+Pay attention to Jerome.
 He appears to be playing an interesting new rhythm instrument called The Lampshade Fringe.
 You are welcome.

 1. As you can see from this next video, Morris finally got the perfection he was looking for.
+And listen to the way he says “a girl’s group.”
+Too sexy!
 What?
 Don’t start that again.
-Whatever.
-Creepy sunglasses guy (find him at 1:20) likes it.